 Whether you’re doing MMA or Muay Thai, there is likely to be shin contact at some point, therefore protect yourself and your partner by wearing protection.
-Additionally, strikes to the legs, body and head are significantly lessened with shin guards allowing you to land but do less damage to your training partner.
+Additionally, strikes to the legs, body, and head are significantly lessened with shin guards allowing you to land but doing less damage to your training partner.

 Do Muay Thai and MMA fighters wear shin guards?

 Yes, they definitely do.
 You’ll see in training videos that all professional fighters use shin guards as part of their training and in the early days in competition too (not for Thai fighters in Thailand).

 Safety is essential when it comes to sports, especially sports that can cause serious injuries such as Muay Thai and MMA.
 No matter if you’re a beginner just starting or an elite fighter who has trained for 20+ years, you’ll do well to invest in a solid pair of shin guards that can keep you safe.